jastakhova/consensual/README.md

 - Limitation for how many people you can invite
 - If the person was already invited
 - Input error check for inviting
+- Assess current state of the app (Yulia) ETA: Dec 10th (was blocked by Xcode 10 update)

 #### Known Issues
 - Comments block CSS doesn't look nice when there is no comments